p5k369/displaycal-py3/README.md

    - Python 3.11 can be downloaded directly from [Python.org](https://www.python.org/downloads/windows/).
    - Python 3.12 is not supported currently.

-   Some of the libraries that DisplayCAL depends on are not working or supported with Python 3.12.
+   Some of the libraries that DisplayCAL depends on are not working or not supported with Python 3.12.
 So, stick with Python 3.9, 3.10 or 3.11 until we find a solution.

    Also don't forget to select "Add Python 3.xx to PATH" in the installer.